tom-seddon/beeblink/docs/fs.md

 If you create a volume on the server like this, it won't appear in the `*VOLS` list straight away, but you can still switch to it using `*VOL`.
-The server will know to check on disk if it doesn't find the name in its list of known volumes.
+The server will know to rebuild the volumes list if it doesn't find the name in its list of known volumes.

     >*VOL newvol2
 	Volume: newvol2